Skip to content

 import { AlephHttpClient } from '@aleph-sdk/client';

-import { ETHAccount } from '@aleph-sdk/core';
+import { ETHAccount } from '@aleph-sdk/ethereum';

 import WalletConnect from '@walletconnect/client';